openvcloud/0-templates/templates/node/README.md

 - `vdc`: denotes name of 'vdc' where the VM belongs. **required**
 - `sshKey`: name of ssh-key used to secure ssh connection to the VM. **required**
-- `uservdc`: list of vdc users that have access to the vm.
 - `sizeId`: denotes type of VM, this size impact the number of CPU and memory available for the vm, default: 1.
 - `osImage`: OS image to use for the VM. default:'Ubuntu 16.04'.
 - `bootdiskSize`: boot disk size in GB default: 10.